jupyter-server/enterprise_gateway/docs/source/contributors/docker.md

 ## elyra/enterprise-gateway

 The primary image for Kubernetes and Docker Swarm support, [elyra/enterprise-gateway](https://hub.docker.com/r/elyra/enterprise-gateway/) contains the Enterprise Gateway server software and default kernel specifications.
-For Kubernetes it is deployed using the [enterprise-gateway.yaml](https://github.com/jupyter-server/enterprise_gateway/blob/main/etc/kubernetes/enterprise-gateway.yaml) file or [helm chart](https://github.com/jupyter-server/enterprise_gateway/tree/main/etc/kubernetes/helm/enterprise-gateway).
+For Kubernetes it is deployed using the [helm chart](https://github.com/jupyter-server/enterprise_gateway/tree/main/etc/kubernetes/helm/enterprise-gateway).
 For Docker Swarm, deployment can be accomplished using [docker-componse.yml](https://github.com/jupyter-server/enterprise_gateway/blob/main/etc/docker/docker-compose.yml).

 We recommend that a persistent/mounted volume be used so that the kernel specifications can be accessed outside the container since we've found those to require post-deployment modifications from time to time.